-August, as you know, is the season for buying back-to-school supplies, October is the time to buy Halloween candy, and November is the month when we buy the most turkeys.
 The ancient wisdom of the Book of Ecclesiastes says that, “To everything there is a season.”
 For many people who are seeking to dissolve their marriages, the divorce season coincides with tax season – January through April.
 With the holidays behind us and the expectation of cash back from the IRS, thousands choose tax season as the time to make the transition and to file for divorce.
-If you are counting on your tax refund to pay for your divorce, speak as quickly as possible with a good divorce lawyer, and in southern California, with an experienced Long Beach divorce attorney.
+If you are counting on your tax refund to pay for your divorce, speak as quickly as possible with a good spousal support lawyer in Southern California.
 You simply cannot go into the divorce process alone and without sound, reliable legal advice.

 If you choose to divorce during the tax season or at any other time of the year, it is vital for you to understand fully that a divorce often can mean some quite substantial changes in at least one spouse’s income, finances, and lifestyle, and you must be fully prepared to accept and deal with those changes and challenges.
 If the financial side of your divorce is not properly managed by an experienced and trustworthy divorce lawyer, you could be heading directly into a financial disaster.
 Adequate financial preparation for a divorce begins by comprehensively reassessing all of your finances and by speaking with an experienced divorce attorney regarding your legal fees and the other costs that are associated with a divorce.
 When a divorce becomes inevitable in your own marriage, you should take some pro-active measures to protect yourself and your finances.
 Consider these suggestions: